-Golem is a very cool projct indeed, and some of our goals are similar, nevertheless:
+Golem is a very cool project indeed, and some of our goals are similar, nevertheless:

-1. Golem is not really a cryptocurency, and it uses Ethereum in the background.
-Neither Ethereum nor Golem token emmision mechanisms are in any way tied to the amount of computational power available.
-Nebula's main emission mechanizm is tied to supply of resources such as computational power.
+1. Golem is not really a crypto currency, and it uses Ethereum in the background.
+Neither Ethereum nor Golem token emission mechanisms are in any way tied to the amount of computational power available.
+Nebula's main emission mechanism is tied to supply of resources such as computational power.

 2. Golem seems to have a centralized application registry where you need to put your app to be whitelisted.
 We do not plan to control what code you can run on the system.

 3. Golem seems not to have a solution for storage yet.

 1. We tie providing space with the cryptocurrency emission mechanism.

 2. Our organization is in no way a middleman between the service providers and users - your data is safe even from us.

 If we can see further it's only because we stand on the shoulders of giants such as Bitcoin and Ethereum developers.
 Due to vast differences it was easier to start Nebula Network as a new codebase, nevertheless we are using various carefully selected open source libraries, and stealing various ideas from Bitcoin, Ethereum and other crytocurrencies as well as P2P projects, such as TOR and I2P.
 We are also using code from projects such as PNaCl so we are not developing critical pieces such as the computational sandbox from scratch.

 Let us start by stating that the technology, architecture, and ideas expressed within concern us more than the language in which

 we express them.
 That being said we want Nebula Network to be performant, and to integrate well with technologies such as LLVM and PNaCL.